RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 vastutas tv ayam api (p.13)
 Since you have to have to prove this before the debate and the debate has already started, it's vyabhicāri.
-Others say that the existance is proved once kathā has started, but the kathā needs to have started in order to talk about it.
+Others say that the existence is proved once kathā has started, but the kathā needs to have started in order to talk about it.
 He doesn't agree.
 He refers to Vidyāsāgara and agrees